-We decided on a Winter sun holiday to Fuerteventura in mid-November to chill out and relax, we also we hired a car for a week to explore the island’s best bits.
+We visit Fuerteventura for winter sun holidays usually in mid-November to chill out and relax.
+We always hire a car to explore the island’s best bits.
 Fuerteventura’s climate makes it an ideal all year round destination because temperatures don’t often fall below 21ºC making it similar to Florida, it’s nicknamed ‘The island of eternal spring’.
-The year round sunshine and loads of bargain flights from the UK makes it easy for thousands of Brits, like us to escape the dreary British winter weather.
+The year round sunshine and loads of bargain flights from the UK makes it easy for thousands of Brits, like us escape the dreary British wintry weather.

 Fuerteventura is the second biggest of the Canary Islands (after Tenerife) and the closest of the Canaries to Africa.
 Fuerteventura means ‘Strong Winds’ because of its exposure to the constant North East trade winds throughout the year.
-Unlike neighbouring Gran Canaria it doesn’t have a tropical landscape, instead Fuerteventura is arid and desert like, you won’t see many trees or much vegetation, just the aloe vera cactus which thrives in the wild on the island.
+Unlike neighbouring Gran Canaria it doesn’t have a tropical landscape, instead Fuerteventura is arid and desert like.
+You won’t see many trees or much vegetation, just the aloe vera cactus which thrive in the wild on the island.

 Fuerteventura is rich in sea life – turtles, sperm whales and dolphins are some of the most important marine animals here, in 2009 UNESCO declared Fuerteventura a Biosphere Reserve.

 The resort of Corralejo